-In certain specific transactions involving equity, a solvency statement is required to be made by directors.
+In certain specific transactions involving equity, a solvency statement is required to be made by Directors.
 These include:

-- Redemption of redeemable preference shares from capital33 - Giving of financial assistance by the company for the acquisition of its shares under s76(9A) or (9B) - Reduction of capital under s78B or s78C
+- Redemption of redeemable preference shares from capital.34 - Giving of financial assistance by the company for the acquisition of its shares.35 - Reduction of capital.36

-It should be noted that a director should have reasonable grounds to expect that the company is solvent, by conducting a careful assessment of the company's financial standing, before making a solvency statement.
-This is because a director that makes a solvency statement without having reasonable grounds for the opinions expressed in it will be guilty of an offence and shall be liable on conviction to a fine not exceeding S\$100,000 or to imprisonment for a term not exceeding 3 years or to both34.
+It should be noted that a Director should have reasonable grounds to expect that the company is solvent, by conducting a careful assessment of the company's financial standing, before making a solvency statement.
+This is because a Director that makes a solvency statement without having reasonable grounds for the opinions expressed in it will be guilty of an offence and shall be liable on conviction to a fine not exceeding \$\$100,000 or to imprisonment for a term not exceeding 3 years or to both.37